11 Easy Vegetables to Grow in Canada

 Beans are another seed that germinate and grow rapidly with very little maintenance!
 Bean seeds are large and easy to plant.
 The trick to growing beans in cool climates is waiting until ALL risk of frost has passed.
 Beans grow best when the soil is warm.
 To encourage rapid growth, avoid watering with cold water.
 To speed up bean growth, soak seeds in water for 12 to 24 hours prior to planting, changing water every 6 hours.

 Spinach grows well in cool weather but is prone to bolting in hot summer heat.
 Plant early in the spring.
 I like to plant my spinach in Alberta in March or April.

 Succession plant spinach by seeding every 2 to 3 weeks for a continuous supply.
 Plant on the north side of a taller plant to provide some shade for this cool weather loving vegetable.
 Once you see seed heads forming, harvest what you can and pull the remaining plant.
 Seed something else or sow more spinach in the space.

 Beets grow quickly and easily with little maintenance in cool climates.
 Thin seedlings according to package directions when they are about an inch tall.
 A bonus of growing your own beets is that you can enjoy cooked beet tops during the summer months!

 # 8 - Potatoes

 Potatoes are fun and easy to grow, requiring very little maintenance.
-If you want to grow potatoes in a container or bag, read this to find out the best varieties for doing so.
+If you want to grow potatoes in a container or bag, make sure you know if your potatoes are determinate or indeterminate.